Paignton RFC

 Paignton Rugby Football Club is a rugby union club, originally formed in 1875 and based in Paignton, Devon.
 They moved to Queens Park in 1902 and have played there ever since.
-Paignton Rugby Club is affiliated to the Devon RFU and currently compete in Cornwall/Devon - a league at level 8 of the English rugby union system - following their relegation from Western Counties West at the end of the 2018–19 season.
+Paignton Rugby Club is affiliated to the Devon RFU and currently compete in Counties 1 Western West – a league at level 7 of the English rugby union system – following their promotion from the Cornwall/Devon League at the end of the 2021–22 season.
 Many of the club's players have represented the club at county or national level.
 The club have won the Cornwall/Devon League on three occasions; more than any other club.
 They have a friendly rivalry with neighbours Torquay Athletic RFC.